dracit7/Vokeybulary/README.md

 ## Run

 It is ok to just execute `python3 main.py`.
+To make it simple, a trivial Makefile is also provided, so `make` does the same thing.